Spring Week 6

 • Make the most out of this revision: it’s great to request specific feedback from your advisor!
 Is there any section you’d particularly like their input on?
 Let them know in your message.
 You can also tag us in comments inside your document.

-When?
-Due by next class Wednesday, May 14.
+Due when?
+Due by next class Monday 5/11.

 1. Decide who will be presenting in the final public presentation.
 Remember every person in the team should be ready to present if needed.

-3. Prepare a formal mock presentation (14 minutes long) for next Wednesday
+3. Prepare a formal mock presentation (14 minutes long) for next class

 1. Discuss your draft slides with your faculty advisor.